 You can read more about this welcome bonus in our Caesars Sportsbook review, or click "Get Bonus" below to activate the offer!

 White Sox Top Betting Odds 2023

-The White Sox are tied for 12th in World Series, 6th in the American League pennant, and 2nd in AL Central odds.
-Their season win total is tied for 13th in MLB.
+The White Sox are tied for 12th in World Series, T-6th in the American League pennant, and 2nd in AL Central odds.
+Their season win total ranks 15th in MLB.

 Let’s not forget that this team was viewed as a World Series contender coming into 2022.
 It’s a similar roster, so we can’t rule out major improvement in 2023.

 This makes taking them to win either the World Series or the AL pennant look like a solid value.
 It’s also a good idea to roll with them to win the AL Central because you could argue that they’re better on paper than the Cleveland Guardians, their main threat within the division.

 Their season win total looks a bit too low at 82.5 wins, even though we only get -110 odds.
 This may be the best bet on the board for the White Sox as it currently stands.

 To see the most up-to-date MLB Futures from our favorite sportsbooks, adjust the module below and select your desired wager.